geovedi/book-notes/2021/empire-of-pain.notes.md

   - Decision to write a book exploring the Sacklers' dynasty, power, and corruption.
   - Acknowledgment of focusing on the Sacklers' story rather than certain public health aspects.
 - Balancing Compassion and Accountability
-  - Clarification of author's intention not to stigmatize opioid users.
+  - Clarification of Keefe's intention not to stigmatize opioid users.
   - Concerns from readers about jeopardizing access to necessary medication.
   - Recognizing that Purdue is not the sole culprit, but it played a significant role.
   - Acknowledgment of the complexity surrounding appropriate pain management.
 - Sacklers' Response and Legal Tactics
-  - Sackler family's mixed response to the author's inquiries for the book.
+  - Sackler family's mixed response to Keefe's inquiries for the book.
   - Role of attorney Tom Clare in defending Sackler interests and issuing threats.
   - Parallel drawn between family's historical tactics and modern legal actions.
   - Reaction to public disclosure of family's actions and its impact on the Sackler name.